 Western Tanagers spend most of their time quietly, methodically plucking food from twigs, branches, flowers, and foliage in the upper portions of forest trees and shrubs.
 They also scan for insects, perching motionless except for side-to-side movements of the head before sallying out flycatcher-fashion to nab prey on the wing.
 They are swift flyers with rapid, powerful wing-beats and can hover for a few seconds at a time.
 After returning to their breeding areas, males establish territories with nonstop singing, especially at the borders of their territory.
 Both males and females chase away intruders.
 A male Western Tanager stays close to his mate during nest-building and egg-laying; the pair is almost always together when she’s not sitting on the nest, and he sometimes feeds her at or near the nest.

-Western Tanagers are common and their numbers have increased gradually (at about 1.2 percent per year) over the last half-century, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at about 11 million individuals, with 32 percent breeding in Canada, 68 percent breeding in the U.S., and 75 percent wintering in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Western Tanagers are common and their numbers increased between 1966 and 2014, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at about 11 million individuals, with 68% spending part of the year in the U.S>, 32% in Canada, and 75% in Mexico.
+They rate an 8 out of 20 on the Continental Concern Score and are not on the 2014 State of the Birds Watch List.
 This species uses open habitats and edges over forest interior and does not require large forest patches to breed.
 It has therefore fared better than other species in response to forest fragmentation.
 Because Western Tanagers are closely associated with Douglas-fir forests of the interior West, management practices in these forests will be important to them.

 Long-distance migrant.
 Western Tanagers migrate at night, usually on their own or in small groups.